Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-95-silence.md

 He moistened his mouth with a swallow, cleared his throat, and made his toast.

-“...It’s been a privilege,” he said.
+"...It’s been a privilege," he said.

-The words “hear hear” rippled around the fire, and they drank.
+The words "hear hear" rippled around the fire, and they drank.
 The smoky fire of the best scotch washed over his tongue.
 He followed it by pausing and listening, to the gentle breeze as-yet undisturbed by the violence coming their way.
 To the confused chorus of very confused birds who lacked the wit to know why the night had suddenly vanished.

 He listened, and was at peace.